sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Goal: Implement Complete & Efficient Types

 Abstract: The C++ Seasoning talk presented at GoingNative 2013 centered on 3 goals for better code.
 This talk provides foundational material on types, references, and basis operations.
-We'll look at how the definition of type, and the physical nature of the machine, leads to the conclusion that all types are regular and why implementing complete types is a worthy goal.
+We'll look at how the definition of type and the physical nature of the machine leads to the conclusion that all types are regular and why implementing complete types is a worthy goal.

 - [Video](https://www.youtube.com/watch?v=mYrbivnruYw)
 - [PDF](/presentations/2014-04-14-goal-complete-types/goal-complete-types.pdf)